Last Updated on February 6, 2020

 Mini IVF means Minimal Stimulation In Vitro Fertilization.
-In 2014, a fertility clinic called New Hope Fertility Center trademarked the phrase and began offering the procedure to patients; however, the Kato Ladies Clinic in Japan came up with the practice.
 Mini IVF involves the same process of fertilization outside of the womb, and transfer of an embryo or blastocyst back into the uterus.
 However, there’s less medication involved and less “stimulation” of the ovaries.
 In a nutshell, that’s how the treatment is different.
-So, what is Mini IVF?
-Read on to find out more.

-What Is Mini IVF – The Process and Procedures
+What Is Mini IVF – Process, Pros, Cons and Drawbacks

 For starters, Mini IVF and conventional IVF treatments differ in one significant way – medications.
 The Mini IVF treatment includes all of the steps in standard IVF: monitoring, egg retrieval, fertilization, and transfer.
 During the monitoring phase, fertility doctors monitor the maturity and production of follicles and eggs.
 Fertility doctors prescribe low-level doses of medication to mature the follicles.
 Then, just like in standard IVF, an embryologist combines eggs with sperm to encourage fertilization.
 Once an embryo forms, the fertility doctor carefully transfers it to the uterus.